ryanhellyer/unique-headers/readme.txt

 == Screenshots ==

+1. The new meta box as added to the posts/pages screen
-1. The custom image uploader for posts/pages, when using the <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a>
+2. The custom header image uploader for adding new header images
-2. The custom image uploader for categories, when using the <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a> and <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>
+3. The new meta box for categories and tags.
+This view is only seen when using the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>

 == Changelog ==